NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 - EC2 Dashboard -> Instances -> Select `vmseries01` -> Actions -> Instance settings -> Edit user data

 - Verify the values matches what was provided in your Lab Details

-> &#10067; What are some tradeoffs of using user-data method for bootstrap vs S3 bucket?

 > &#10067; What needs to happen if you have a typo or missed a value for bootstrap when you deployed?